 The system's architecture leverages LangGraph, a state machine framework designed for complex AI agent interactions, to coordinate specialized agents while maintaining clean separation of concerns and enabling seamless extensibility.

 While this project focuses on self‑service BI, the architecture is meant to work well for other multi‑agent apps too.
 The goals are simple: keep the code easy to change, use clear boundaries, and let multiple people work in parallel without conflicts.
 We aim for predictable data behavior and easy iteration.
-In practice, this means:
+In practice, we apply three simple habits:

 Key Advantages: